-The bottom line is that we mustn't DENY sadness when it comes to us, neither must we rush off to the nearest bar or bottle of pills to insulate ourselves from its bitter effects.
+The bottom line is that we mustn't DENY sadness when it comes to us, neither must we rush off to the nearest bottle of pills or whiskey to insulate ourselves from its bitter effects.
 Instead, God would have us learn to ACCEPT it as a natural part of life, to take it up into our hearts and then creatively use it for the remainder of that night.
-The grieving process does not have to devastate us but, on the contrary, it can be quite beneficial.
+The grieving process does not have to devastate us but, on the contrary, it can be quite BENEFICIAL.
 Again and again, it has been shown to open and expand our sympathies as well as allow us to become more sensitive to the sorrows and sufferings of others.
 Because WE have endured life's stabs and cuts, our hearts become touched and our wills moved to action by the adversity of others.
 The fact is that if we did not know the pain of sorrow, none of us could ever know the joy that comes with love.

-I close my sermon with a personal testimony of how I came to learn that "weeping may endure for a night, but JOY cometh in the morning," not figuratively but LITERALLY.
-In April, 1975, I was attending college in California when in the middle of the night, I received an abrupt phone call from New Jersey informing me that my father had just died.
+This was a truism I came to learn FIRSTHAND, that "weeping may endure for a night, but JOY cometh in the morning," and not figuratively but LITERALLY.
+In April of 1975-in fact, 48 years ago THIS WEEK--I was living in California and going to college when I received an abrupt phone call in the middle of the night informing me that my father back in New Jersey had just died.
 What a shock to awaken from the land of beautiful dreams to such an awful reality.
 There was no warning of such a thing- I hadn't even known my father was ill.
 I remember wanting desperately to crawl back into bed and wake up again sometime later to discover it was all some horrible nightmare.
-As shock began to set in, I felt myself grow numb all over and immediately began to make preparations for the long trip home.
+As shock began to set in, I felt myself grow numb all over and I told my uncle (who had made the call) that I would immediately begin to make preparations for the long trip home.
 I walked into my housemate's bedroom and woke him up.
 I asked him to pray with me for strength in the days ahead for both me and my family.
 Then I asked him to drive me to the airport in San Jose to catch the earliest flight back to the east coast.

-Driving through the night, I remember how long the trip to the airport seemed.
-As I thought about my father, tears welled up in my eyes for I knew nothing could ever bring him back.
+I remember how long the trip to the airport seemed, and as we drove through the night, I began to think of my father and tears welled up in my eyes- I knew nothing could ever bring him back.
 We arrived at the airport where I secured my ticket and then boarded the plane.
 It was still dark outside but I could see that daybreak was not too far off.
 Finally, the wheels of the jet left the tarmac reminding me how in six interminable hours, I would be home again.